rebelsky/csc151/outlines/bodies/design.md

 Quick code examples
 -------------------

-* We'll look at two incomplete projects.
+* We'll look at a few incomplete projects.
+* One project we'll develop together and is intended to give a sense of negation.
 * One project is intended to explore issues of repetition and scale.
 It is based on an approach by Colin Brooks '14.
     * We divide the image into n+1 columns.